Common causes for a smelly and sore penis include:

 Seek medical advice

-If you have any symptoms of an STI or NSU, such as pain or unusual discharge, see a GP or visit a sexual health clinic as soon as possible.
+If you have any symptoms of an STI or NSU, such as pain or unusual discharge, see a GP or visit an STI clinic as soon as possible.

 Many infections are easily treated.
 For example:

 - with medicines, such as antibiotics or antifungal creams

 - by using simple self care measures, such as more frequent washing